 His next big break came when editor extraordinaire Don D'Auria of Samhain Publishing accepted Brian's historical horror novel Dead of Winter.
 What followed for the next few years was a wild ride of frenzied writing of novels and novellas and attending horror cons with fellow Samhain authors.
 Through Don's inspiring encouragement, Brian wrote and published at least one book a year with Samhain.
 When the publisher eventually closed its doors, Brian went on to publish novels, novellas, and short stories with Flame Tree Press, Silver Shamrock Publishing, Alien Agenda Publishing and Scarlett Galleon Publishing.

 As a lover of horror fiction and movies, he writes with a cinematic style.
 Because of his perfectionism (writing over 100 drafts) and extensive research, some books have taken over 2 years to write.
 Between books, he still battles distraction from life, laziness, procrastination, and writer's block.
-But eventually, he gets his creative writing groove back and heeds Crais' and Saul's advice: "Never give up!" and "Finish the damn book!"
+But eventually, he gets his creative writing groove back and heeds Crais's and Saul's advice: "Never give up!" and "Finish the damn book!"

 After years of writing and research, Brian's historical Egyptian archaeology adventure novel Tomb of Gods came out in 2020, and his newest novella Savage Island released in June 2021.
-His alien-monster short story "Incident on Saddle Road" releases in the anthology Midnight from Beyond the Stars September 2021.
+His alien-monster short story "Incident on Saddle Road" released in the anthology Midnight from Beyond the Stars September 2021.
 More works of fiction are planned for 2022 and beyond...

 On a personal level, Brian is still an avid reader and big fan of watching football, movies and streaming all types of TV series.
 He especially enjoys foreign detective thrillers and true crime documentaries.
 A native Texan, Brian loves to cook, go hiking in nature, explore caves, and travel to interesting places around the world.
 He's toured Australia, New Zealand, Costa Rica, Hong Kong, Kuwait, Iraq, the United Kingdom and backpacked across Europe.
 A wandering, gypsy spirit, he has spent time living in Texas, Hawaii, Florida, and Tennessee.